taukirsheikh/Hostel-Finder/README.md

 # Hostel-Finder
-A website to find hostels  for students and  let hostel managers add their hostel
+A website to find hostels  for students and  let hostel managers add and manage their hostel